 Designed by famous landscape architects Frederick Law Olmsted and Calvert Vaux, Jackson Park became the chosen site for the World's Columbian Exposition of 1893 (it even contains a scale replica of the event's iconic golden statue, The Republic).
-Today, the 600-acre park along the lake shore on the South Side offers golf, baseball, a fitness center, basketball, a playground, and tennis courts as well as the Garden of the Phoenix—a Japanese-inspired garden on an island in the park's east lagoon.
+Today, the 600-acre park set along the lake shore on the South Side offers golf, baseball, a fitness center, basketball, a playground, and tennis courts as well as the Garden of the Phoenix—a Japanese-inspired garden on an island in the park's east lagoon.
 Soon, Jackson Park will also be the home of the Obama Presidential Library, which will take over a portion of the park near Stony Island Avenue and 63rd Street.

 Originally an early-20th-century country club, this gorgeous property was acquired by the Chicago Park District in 1975 and lovingly restored.
 These days, the main building hums with classes in the arts, culinary workshops, day camps and cultural programs; the grounds include a nature sanctuary, golf course, butterfly garden and plenty of beautifully maintained open spaces.
 Fans of The Blues Brothers may recognize the building as the exterior of the fictional Palace Hotel Ballroom, where Jake and Elwood performed a concert and eluded the police.

 Designed by William Le Baron Jenney in the mid-1800s and enhanced several years later by Jens Jensen, Humboldt Park was once the nation’s greatest public park, boasting acres of prairie-style gardens, grazing animals and a meandering river scene.
 Though the animals are long gone, the park still offers extensive rose beds as well as tennis courts, an inland beach, baseball fields and bike paths.
 Take a seat at the Humboldt Park Boathouse and admire the sights from inside a structure inspired by the Frank Lloyd Wright's Prairie style architecture.

 This sprawling, 323-acre site in Chicago Lawn, named for 17th-century Jesuit missionary Father Marquette, offers auditoriums, baseball fields, a nine-hole golf course, gymnasium, outdoor basketball courts, paths for running, jogging or biking, a spray pool and tennis courts.
 The significant green space includes a community garden, a rose garden, a lagoon and a rescued prairie remnant that was transplanted to the park from 87th Street in the 1990s.